Non-Gaussian Magnetic Structures in the Small-Scale Turbulent Dynamo: Results

 For an easier comparison with the non-Gaussian fields, we describe the properties of MFs vs. $\thresh = \bbybrms$ profile for a GRF, shown via the dotted lines in \Fig{fig:MFs}, below. \begin{itemize} \item $V_0$ is a sigmoid-like curve, which is in essence a reversed cumulative distribution function of the field values. \item $V_1$ is a bell-shaped curve centred at 0, indicating that the excursion set with the mean value as the $\bbybrms$ has the largest surface area.
 As $\bbybrms$ moves away from the mean, we select smaller and more isolated hot (representing values higher than the mean) or cold (representing values lower than the mean) spots, both equally likely, as implied by the symmetry of the curve. \item $V_2$ is an anti-symmetric curve; however, the sign is just an indication of concave or convex structures.
 Positive values at positive $\bbybrms$ correspond to outward-curving isolated structures (hot spots), while negative values at negative thresholds indicate inward-curving voids (cold spots) \item $V_3$ gives us a measure of how interconnected the field is at a given threshold, $\bbybrms$.
-For a GRF, it is symmetric around zero, with positive peaks at extreme thresholds (isolated hot or cold spots) demonstrating disconnected structures at higher values and a highly negative trough at the mean demonstrating highly connected structures.
-A high negative value signifies an interconnected, complex web, indicating many tunnels and handles, with a topology similar to a sponge. \end{itemize}
+For a GRF, it is symmetric around zero, with positive peaks at extreme thresholds (isolated hot or cold spots) demonstrating disconnected structures at higher values and a highly negative trough at the mean, demonstrating highly connected structures. \revb{A high negative value signifies an interconnected, complex web-like structure with many tunnels and handles, which is described as a `sponge-like' configuration topologically \citep{gott_sponge-like_1986}\footnote{\revb{We note that the use of the term ‘sponge-like’ in this paper refers exclusively to a topological property, i.e., it is independent of length scales and concerns only connectivity.
+This usage is standard in topological studies of the large-scale structure of the Universe \citep[e.g., see Sec.~3.3.2 in][]{pranav_topology_2019}.
+We also emphasise that geometric properties, such as curvature ($V_2$), provide complementary but distinct information.}}} \end{itemize}